ngallegoar/azure-docs.es-es/articles/synapse-analytics/sql-data-warehouse/sql-data-warehouse-develop-variable-assignment.md

 ## <a name="limitations"></a>Limitaciones

-Puede usar UPDATE para la asignación de variables.
+No se puede usar UPDATE para la asignación de variables.

 ## <a name="next-steps"></a>Pasos siguientes